-4. TAG ALONG WITH AN EXPERIENCED FRIEND.
+TAG ALONG WITH AN EXPERIENCED FRIEND.
 The best way to learn new skills is first hand with a knowledgable person by your side.

-- 5. DRINK WATER OFTEN, even before you feel thirsty.
-Dehydration can make you more susceptible to hypothermia and altitude sickness. - 6.
+DRINK WATER OFTEN, even before you feel thirsty.
+Dehydration can make you more susceptible to hypothermia and altitude sickness.

 BRING A MAP AND COMPASS and learn how to use them.
-A good hiking GPS is very useful and makes your life easier, but it can fail or run out of battery. - 7.
-SUN PROTECTION IS IMPORTANT, even more so if you are trekking at altitude.
-Always pack a hat, sunglasses and sunblock. - 8.
-LEARN BASIC FIRST AID and carry a kit with - 9.
-IF YOUR SOCKS GET WET, CHANGE THEM the first chance you get.
-This will prevent blisters from forming. - 10.
+A good hiking GPS is very useful and makes your life easier, but it can fail or run out of battery.

+7 SUN PROTECTION IS IMPORTANT, even more so if you are trekking at altitude.
+Always pack a hat, sunglasses and sunblock.

+8 LEARN BASIC FIRST AID and carry a kit with you.

+9 IF YOUR SOCKS GET WET, CHANGE THEM the first chance you get.
+This will prevent blisters from forming.

 TAKE A 10 MINUTE BREAK AT LEAST EVERY HOUR.
-This quick break helps remove the metabolic waste that build up in your legs while hiking. - 11.
+This quick break helps remove the metabolic waste that build up in your legs while hiking.

 STUDY YOUR MAP before you begin the hike.
-This gives you a good idea of your route, possible emergency exit points as well as places to fill up on water. - 12.
-CARRY AN EMERGENCY STASH OF FOOD.
-This is for in case you have to stay on the trail longer than you expected. - 13.
-LET SOMEONE KNOW WHERE YOU ARE GO-ING and when you plan to be back.
-Have you seen 127 hours?
+This gives you a good idea of your route, possible emergency exit points as well as places to fill up on water.

-PERUVIAN ANDES

-Laguna Churup (left) and Palomani Pass (right) are just two of the many hiking trails around the Peruvian Andes.